RevealBi/Documentation/en/general/dashboards-overview.md

 ![dashboard opened in edit mode](images/dashboard-opened-edit-mode.png)

-In this view, all the visualizations in a dashboard are in **minimized** state.

 ### Dashboard Interactions

 You can **interact** with visualizations in various ways.
 For instance, if the visualization is in grid view, you can scroll horizontally and